-- Approving the Group's performance report for 2020 - Approving the Group's financial consolidated statements for 2020 and providing a recommendation to the General Assembly in this regard; - Approving submitting a recommendation to the General Assembly regarding the appointment of PwC as the auditors of the Company for 2021; - Approving the Governance Report for 2020 and providing a recommendation to the General Assembly in this regard; - Approving distributing a cash dividend of 25% of the nominal share value (QR 0.25 per share), and providing a recommendation to the General Assembly in this regard; - Approving the remunerations of the Chairman and members of the board for 2020, and providing a recommendation to the General Assembly in this regard. - Approving the business plan of the Group for the years 2022, 2023 and 2024, as well as the budget and financing plan for 2021; - Approving the business plan of Ooredoo Group (Q.P.S.C.) for the years 2022, 2023 and 2024, as well as the budget plan for 2021; - Approving the financial strategy of the Group; - Approving a number of technical decisions related to investment opportunities; - Following up on executing the Group strategy for the coming years, and allocating the necessary budget to do so; and - Determining the permitted risk margin for the Group's companies.
+- Approving the Group's performance report for 2020 - Approving the Group's financial consolidated statements for 2020 and providing a recommendation to the General Assembly in this regard; - Approving submitting a recommendation to the General Assembly regarding the appointment of PwC as the auditors of the Company for 2021; - Approving the Governance Report for 2020 and providing a recommendation to the General Assembly in this regard; - Approving distributing a cash dividend of 25% of the nominal share value (QR 0.25 per share), and providing a recommendation to the General Assembly in this regard; - General Assembly in this regard.

+- Approving the financial strategy of the Group; - Approving a number of technical decisions related to investment opportunities; - Following up on executing the Group strategy for the coming years, and allocating the necessary budget to do so; and - Determining the permitted risk margin for the Group's companies.